Blake Gailen: Coaching career

 On December 23, 2021, Gailen announced that he would be joining the Los Angeles Dodgers organization as a coach in the hitting department and retire as an active player.
 In 2022, he was the hitting coach for the Arizona League Dodgers.

+On February 23, 2024, Gailen was announced as the hitting coach for the Single–A Rancho Cucamonga Quakes.
+In 2025, Gailen was named as the hitting coach for the Tulsa Drillers, Los Angeles' Double-A affiliate.

 Team Israel

 Gailen played for Israel at the 2017 World Baseball Classic qualifier.
 After not playing in the first game, he was a late-inning defensive replacement in the second game, but did not bat.
 Gailen started the third game in center field, and hit a two-run home run in the 5th inning, while walking twice and scoring an additional run.

 Gailen played left field for Team Israel at the 2017 World Baseball Classic main tournament, in March 2017.
 He said: "it was the best experience of my life, there’s not even a question."

 In October 2018 he became a dual Israeli citizen, partly to help Israel’s baseball team make the 2020 Olympics.
 He played for Team Israel in the Confederation of European Baseball 2019 European Baseball Championship - B-Pool in early July 2019 in Blagoevgrad, Bulgaria, as it won all six of its games and advanced to the playoffs against Team Lithuania in the 2019 Playoff Series at the end of July 2019 for the last qualifying spot for the 2019 European Baseball Championship.
 He was named the MVP of the tournament, as he batted .571 (2nd in the tournament)/.654 (leading the tournament)/1.048 (2nd).

 He played for Team Israel at the 2019 European Baseball Championship, where he batted .355/.412/.742 with 3 home runs and 8 RBIs in 31 at bats in seven games and was tied for second among all Championship batters in doubles (3), fifth in total bases (23), and tied for sixth in hits (11).
 He also played for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics in Tokyo.
 He played center field and batted .286/.375/.333 in the tournament.

 Gailen said that as the last game of the tournament ended, with Israel qualifying for the 2020 Olympics: "I don't remember ever crying during a game...
 But I was super emotional.
 This is the Olympics.
 It hit me so hard.
 And I saw how hard it was hitting the guys around me."

 He played center field for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021.